sarkahn/bevy_lazy_prefabs/README.md

 ```

 In the above example we are authoring a prefab with `Transform`, `Visible`, `Draw`, and `SomeComponent` components.
-In this case the entity's transform will be initialized to position (15.0,10.0,0.0) when entity is spawned.
+In this case the entity's transform will be initialized to position (15.0,10.5,0.0) when the entity is spawned.

 Custom components will only work in prefabs if they derive `Reflect` and `Default`, and if they have the
 `#[reflect(Component)]` attribute.
 Most built in bevy types already meet this constraint.
 They must also be